Nkfree/questHelper/README.md

 2. ```/qhlist``` -- *command to re-enable specific item for specific player*; brings up list of all registered quest items (those in ```questItems.lua```), after clicking an item and pressing 'OK', you'll be redirected to another list where you can choose which player will be affected (if he had already picked the item up)

 ## Credits:
-- urm - I copied and modified some functions from his VisualHarvesting script; advices on preventing item on being placed
+- urm - I copied and modified some functions from his VisualHarvesting script; advices on preventing item from being placed
 - Rickoff - sale protection advices
 - Wujek - testing